 This document explains how to patch a system using the SQL Server transport to allow message headers to contain characters not supported by the current SQL Server collation.
-The issue may cause data loss when such characters are used in header names or values.
+The issue may cause data loss when these characters are used in header names or values.

 Any of the supported affected minor versions (3.1.x, 3.0.x, or 2.2.x) should be updated to the latest patch release.
-Older (unsupported) affected versions should be updated to a newest supported minor (2.1.x or 2.0.x) or major version (1.x).
+Older (unsupported) affected versions should be updated to a supported minor (2.1.x or 2.0.x) or major version (1.x).

 To upgrade an existing endpoint: